reis756/MyHiddenCam/README.md

 # MyHiddenCam
-Android app: record and take hidden photos and videos without preview
+Take hidden photos without preview.
+See this video tutorial: